Kernel Methods for Causal Functions: Dose, Heterogeneous, and Incremental Response Curves: Introduction

-The same is true for other causal functions such as dose and incremental response curves, and even counterfactual distributions, albeit with different regressions and different reweightings.
+The same is true for other causal functions such as dose and incremental response curves, and even counterfactual distributions, albeit with different regressions and reweightings.
 Therefore nonparametric estimation of a causal function involves three challenging steps: estimating a nonlinear regression, with possibly many covariates; estimating the distribution for reweighting, which may be conditional; and using the nonparametric distribution to integrate the nonparametric regression.
 For this reason, flexible estimation of nonparametric causal functions, such as $\theta_0(d,v)$, is often deemed too computationally demanding to be practical for program evaluation.
-See Section~\ref{sec:related} for a discussion of related work.